peterjc/thapbi-pict/README.rst

 applied to other organisms and/or barcode marker sequences - not just *Phytophthora* ITS1.

-The worked examples include oomycetes, fungi, microalgae, and cover markers in ITS1, ITS2 and 18S rRNA.
+The worked examples include oomycetes, fungi, microalgae, and bats, and cover markers in ITS1, ITS2, 18S rRNA and COI.

 Installation
 ------------